Philippine Progress: Shift in Sports, Shift in System

-At the time of this writing (this article was first published on July 7, 2010), millions of people around the world are obsessing about the 2010 FIFA World Cup in South Africa and the noise of the annoying Vuvuzela horn.
+At the time of this writing, millions of people around the world are obsessing about the 2010 FIFA World Cup in South Africa and the noise of the annoying Vuvuzela horn.
 From every continent, people speaking almost every language, coming from practically every race, creed, and color are excitedly watching the game called “Association Football.”
 Unfortunately, there’s been relative calm in the Philippines, as hardly anyone, save for a few die-hard soccer fans, actually watched the World Cup closely.

 Soccer, (coming from the word “association” in the sport’s full-name “Association Football”), called “Football” by everyone else, is also known as the world’s Beautiful Game.
 It is one of the most democratic sports ever – as Time Magazine recently described it.
 Anyone can play and excel in it: Rich or poor, light-skinned or dark-skinned, and most importantly, tall or short.
 That last one is of utmost importance, considering that we Filipinos, most of whom are not very tall, are crazy about basketball – a sport that obviously favors tall players.